yt-project/yt/doc/source/examining/loading_data.rst

 Exodus II is a file format for Finite Element datasets that is used by the MOOSE framework for file IO.
 Support for this format (and for unstructured mesh data in general) is a new feature in yt, so while we aim to fully support it, we also expect there to be some buggy features at present.
+Currently, yt can visualize first-order mesh types only (4-node quads, 8-node hexes, 3-node triangles, and 4-node tetrahedra).
+Development of higher-order visualization capability is a work in progress.

 To load an Exodus II dataset, you can use the ``yt.load`` command on the Exodus II
 file: